Image of the Burau Representation at $d$-th Roots of unity: Relation with a cyclic covering of and proof of theorem

 The affine variety $\C^*={\mathbb G}_m$ admits a cyclic covering of order $d$ given by $z\mapsto z^d$ from ${\mathbb G}_m$ to ${\mathbb G}_m$.
 The covering may be realised as the space $\{(x,y)\in \C^*\times \C^*:y^d=x\}$ where the covering map is the first projection.
 Pulling back this covering to $S_a$ we get a cyclic covering of $S_a$, realised as the space with the first projection being the covering map from $X_a$ onto $S_a$.
 Therefore, under the identification of the fundamental group of $S_a$ with $F_{n+1}$, the fundamental group of $X_a$ is identified with $K_{n+1}(d)$. \\

 As the collection $a$ varies, we get a collection $\mathcal P$ of monic polynomials $P_a$ of degree $n+1$ which have distinct roots, and if ${\mathcal Q}$ denotes the variety then the projection on to the third coordinate gives a fibration over $\mathcal P$ with fibre at $P$ being $S_a$ (here $a$ is the collection of roots of $P$).
-The fibration over ${\mathcal P}$ has a continuous section (as can be easily seen) and hence the fundamental group of ${\mathcal P}$ may be thought of as a subgroup of the total space ${\mathcal Q}$ of the fibration.
-We therefore get a monodromy action of the fundamental group of ${\mathcal P}$ on the fundamental group $F_{n+1}$ of the fibre.
+We therefore get a monodromy action of the fundamental group of ${\mathcal P}$ as outer automorphisms of the fundamental group $F_{n+1}$ of the fibre.
 We have the following fundamental theorem of E. Artin (\cite{Bir}, 1.8) .

 \begin{theorem} {\rm (} Artin {\rm)} The fundamental group of $\mathcal P$ is the braid group $B_{n+1}$ and the monodromy action on $F_{n+1}$ is the action of $B_{n+1}$ on $F_{n+1}$ defined in subsection \ref{artinaction}. \end{theorem}